 Living independently – aged 16 and 17 | Sufficient funds to pay the course fees for one academic year and £1,265 for each month of the course up to a maximum of nine months where studying in London | Sufficient funds to pay the course fees for one academic year and £1,015 for each month of the course up to a maximum of nine months where studying outside London |

-Nationalities that don’t need to show financial evidence
+Nationalities that don’t need to show Financial evidence for Student

 You don’t need to show you meet the financial requirements if you hold a British National (Overseas) passport or a passport issued by Hong Kong SAR, Macau SAR or Taiwan.